-The guidance produced by the Northern Ireland Executive, sets out an overview of the current coronavirus restrictions.
+The guidance produced by the Northern Ireland Executive sets out the coronavirus restrictions taking effect from 11 December 2020.

 If you missed our webinar on Identifying and Managing Risk on 7 October 2020 you can watch it now via the link below.

 As many voluntary and community organisations begin to make important preparations for reopening offices and community facilities, NICVA have arranged a series of seminars to help prepare for that return.

 Alex Hastings, NICVA's HR manager, gives us a few things to consider in terms of human resources as we return to premises and work.
 Below are 6 HR take-aways from the Return to Premises webinar on 22 July 2020.

 On Wednesday 22 July 2020 NICVA hosted a webinar with speakers from Public Health Agency (PHA), Health and Safety Executive (HSE) and Marsh Ltd on return to premises with 289 people attending.

 Organisations returning to work or returning staff to the workplace will face a very different environment.
 This article which includes infection control and wellbeing, is one in series of articles outlining issues to consider.